-- Let's say the AUC for test Drug A, compared to the reference drug, results in the following serum concentrations in six people: - 110%, 120%, 110%, 110%, 90%, 110% - Mean (average) = 110%, 90% CI= 99 -115 - The average is 110%, and there is 90% certainty that the true range lies between 99% and 115%, so this drug passes the bioequivalence test. - The test drug is considered bioequivalent to the reference drug. - Normally, bioequivalence studies test at least 24 subjects
+Let's say the AUC for generic Drug A, compared to reference Drug A, results in the following serum concentrations in six people:

+Mean (average) = 110%, 90% CI= 99% -115% '''

+- The average concentration of generic Drug A is 110% of the concentration of reference Drug A. The CIs tell us that there is 90% certainty that the true range lies between 99% and 115%. - The test drug is considered bioequivalent to the reference drug. - This drug passes the bioequivalence test

+^{} Normally, bioequivalence studies test at least 24 subjects